damurashov/Weight/README.md

 ```cpp
 void exchangeAll(int dest_handle, int functionId, vector<int*>* destinations);
 ```
-- Calls
+- Calls the method specified with functionId on all Place elements in this Places instance.
+Return values are inserted into other Place instance's inMessage vectors.
+The Places instance is identified by the dest_handle and the destinations vector specifies a list of Place indexes inside that Places instance.

 ```cpp
 void exchangeBoundry();
 ```
-- Exchange the state of the boundary Place isntances with the left and right neighboring nodes.
+- Exchange the state of outMessage and inMessage on the boundary Place isntances with the left and right neighboring nodes.

 #### Place Class ####